izzy8799/redvision-os/README.md

 Even SF files have a graphical interface!

+- New pre-installed programs

+Telegram, Discord, and some games and other things...

 **By the way, the login manager and shell are disabled by default on the LiveCD!!!**

 **Enable them using** ```sgdm```